teqdruid/llvm-project/mlir/docs/OpDefinitions.md

 ### Type documentation

-The `summary` and `description` fields exist and are to be used the same way is in Operations.
+The `summary` and `description` fields exist and are to be used the same way as in Operations.
 Namely, the summary should be a one-liner and `description` should be a longer explanation.

 ### Type parameters